mitchpaulus/dotfiles/notes/cooling_towers.md

 See Bhatia Heat Rejection Options.

+EnergyPlus uses the following assumption for air flow rate, I/O `CoolingTower:TwoSpeed`.
+190 is pressure rise, in Pa.
+V is in m3/s.
+P is power in watts.

+$$
+V = \frac{0.5 Power}{190}
+$$

 ## Typical Performance Curves

 Straight-ish line plotting CWST (Y) vs. Wet-bulb temperature (X).

 ![Cooling Tower performance curves (Pineda - Cooling Tower Fundamentals).](img/Cooling_Tower_Performance_Curve_Two_Speed.png)

+## YorkCalc

+Based on paper:

+"CALIBRATION OF AN ENERGYPLUS CENTRAL COOLING PLANT MODEL WITH MEASUREMENTS AND INTER-PROGRAM COMPARISON"

+The coefficients are:
+Y = Approach = CWST - Twb

+Twb
+Tr = CWRT - CWST
+LG = (mw / mwd) / (ma / mad)

+where d is for design.

+27 coefficients.
+All combinations up to cubic for all parameters.